-You can make your own soap, window cleaner, toilet cleaner, etc. It’s a skill that takes a little bit of work to start, but soon you’ll find out how easy it is.
+You can make your own soap, window cleaner, toilet cleaner, etc. It’s a skill that takes a little work to start, but soon you’ll find out how easy it is.

 (Make sure you get your cleaning product recipes from a reputable source.
 If you mix certain ingredients, it can create toxic fumes.)

-Most of us don’t realize how toxic the ingredients are in the beauty products we use.
-Make-up, perfume, and even toothpaste can have things in them that are not the best for our health.
+Most of us don’t realize how toxic the ingredients are in our beauty products.
+Make-up, perfume, and even toothpaste can have ingredients that are not the best for our health.

 I once had someone put a product on my feet, and within minutes, I could taste it in my mouth.
-That’s how fast things are absorbed in our skin.
+That’s how fast things are absorbed into our skin.

 Buying new clothes has become a national pastime.
-Fashion changes from season to season to get consumers to buy the latest trend.
+The reason fashion changes from season to season is get consumers to buy the latest trend.

 What if we stopped going on that hamster wheel and just bought good, quality items to begin with?
-If you learn to sew, you will be able to repair your clothing easily.
+If you learn to sew, you can repair your clothing quickly.

-One of my favorite ideas for frugal living is to wear your jeans until they are so worn they require patches.
+One of my favorite ideas for frugal living is to wear your jeans until they are so worn out, they require patches.
 Some people have turned their jeans into works of art with this idea.

 You could also make your curtains from tablecloths.
 I once used embroidered vintage pillowcases as a valence for my kitchen window.

 Sewing is a frugal living skill that will come in handy.

 Buying furniture is expensive.
-There’s a way to have a fantastic looking home for very little money.
-You can buy thrift store furniture that is made from real wood and use milk paint to make them beautiful.
+There’s a way to have a fantastic-looking home for very little money.
+You can buy thrift store furniture made from natural wood and use milk paint to make them beautiful.

-I love my milk painted furniture.
-Everyone asks where I got my furniture because it’s all unique.
+I love my milk-painted furniture.
+Everyone asks where I got my furnishings because it’s all unique.

-Most of my furniture came from either thrift stores and garage sales, but looks as though I spent a fortune on my home decor.
+Most of my furniture came from thrift stores or garage sales but it looks as though I spent a fortune on my home decor.
 It’s one of my favorite simple habits.